 If someone is frequently putting out more than their three-bag limit (either by adding them to a neighbour’s pile, or to a communal pile) then they will also run out of bin bags much sooner than they should so they would not really gain anything.
 This would soon become clear from their phone calls/emails to request more bags.
 We will not collect any residual bags that are not PCC-issued.
 Our focus would be to work with residents and find out what issues are preventing them from recycling.

 We are currently working with residents to collect from their nearest kerbside where appropriate.

 Everyone has a duty to look after the waste they produce and follow the regulations set for their property.
 We understand that some will have questions or require further support.
 Any residents that disregard the three-bag policy, will be visited by our waste advisors and where appropriate, fixed penalties will be applied.

-Those areas currently receiving a weekly collection will be moving to a fortnightly collection in the near future, and they will be included in the three-weekly collections in November.
+Those areas currently receiving a weekly collection will be moving to a fortnightly collection from the 4th November.

 Yes.
 The council now operates an absorbent hygiene products (AHP) collection every 2 weeks from the household.
 This service is free but you will need to sign up to the service via My Account or call the Contact Centre.
 When you sign up you will be delivered a collection calendar as well as 2 rolls of purple bags.
 There is no limit as to how many of these bags you can put out every fortnight.
 Please see https://www.pembrokeshire.gov.uk/absorbent-hygiene-products for more information.

 You will only be allowed to place 3 grey bags out for each collection unless there have an exemption agreement in place i.e. larger household..
 If you are away for your collection and your neighbour or a family/friend is unable to place your waste on the kerbside for collection then you can take your bags to your nearest Waste and Recycling Centre.